Explicit Acyclic Models and (Co)Chain Operations: Preview of Parts I, II, and III

 Namely, on basis generators $b$ of the domain the standard procedure map is given recursively by the formula $\phi(b) = h \phi (db)$, where $h$ is the contraction of the range.
 Now $d$ and $h$ may each involve many summands.
 But surprisingly often most of these are seen to contribute 0.
 In fact, in important cases $h \phi(db)$ reduces to a sum of $h$ applied to a small number of boundary terms of $b$, sometimes just two.
 Moreover, on those boundary terms only a small number of summands of $h$ are non-zero, sometimes just one, and their evaluation is easy to understand.
+The reason so many summands of $h \phi (db)$ are 0 is that $h^2 = 0$, so any terms in $\phi(db)$ that are already in $Im(h)$ will contribute 0.\\

 Thus, if by some stroke of insight or theft one is given the candidates $\cT x$ in all degrees, an inductive proof that such a formula for $\phi(b)$ is correct can be fairly easy.
 One just needs to match the formula for $\phi(b)$ with a sum of $h$ applied to a few similar looking terms from one degree lower.
-Then for other generators $ x = gb$ also has the desired form. \\
+Then for other generators $ x = gb$ also has the desired form.

-The formula $\phi(b) = h \phi (db)$ for basis elements always recursively forces the signs.
-The contractions $h$ often involve no signs and signs in $db$ terms are generally standard signs occurring in boundary formulas.
-Thus if one also has candidate formulas for the $\phi$ signs, one has the possibility of showing relatively painlessly by induction that these signs behave correctly in the verification of $\phi(b) = h \phi (db)$ and $\phi(gx) = g\phi(x)$.
-This completes an inductive proof that the asserted full formula for $\phi(x)$ is an equivariant standard procedure chain map, correct for all $x$.\\

-A saving of labor is seen if one compares our arguments with a direct computation that $d \phi = \phi d$.
-Direct computations can be awkward and seem to rely on large amounts of fortuitous cancellation of terms with opposite signs.
-Our arguments require no such cancellation.
 As three examples we mention

 The third example, a twisted equivariant standard procedure map, is somewhat more complicated, but the same basic strategy applies. \\